derb12/pybaselines/docs/algorithms/polynomial.rst

 quant_reg (Quantile Regression)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.quant_reg` fits a polynomial to the baseline using quantile regression.
+:meth:`.quant_reg` fits a polynomial to the baseline using quantile regression.

 .. plot::
    :align: center